 If you take a blood thinner such as Lovenox (enoxaparin), Coumadin (warfarin), or Plavix (clopidogrel), you may need to stop taking it for 1 to 10 days before the procedure.
 The length of time depends on which medicine you are taking.
-If you have not been told what to do, talk with your provider or the clinic that prescribes your medicine.
-Tell them you are having a biopsy and ask when to stop taking this medicine.
+If you have not been told what to do, talk with your provider or the clinic that prescribes the medicine.
+Ask when to stop taking this medicine.

 IMPORTANT: If you have ever had a heart stent, a prosthetic heart valve, or a pulmonary embolism, or if you have atrial fibrillation with a history of a stroke, you must contact the provider who prescribes your blood-thinning medicine.
-Tell them that you are having a biopsy and ask what to do about your dose before your procedure.
+Tell them that you are having a medical procedure and ask what to do about your dose before your procedure.